knetikmedia/knetikcloud-java-client/docs/GamificationTriviaApi.md

 List question deltas in ascending order of updated date

 The &#39;since&#39; parameter is important to avoid getting a full list of all questions.
-Implementors should make sure they pass the updated date of the last resource loaded, not the date of the last request, in order to avoid gaps
+Implementors should make sure they pass the updated date of the last resource loaded, not the date of the last request, in order to avoid gaps. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TRIVIA_ADMIN

 ### Example
 ```java